Looking for the best locations to checkout in Assassin’s Creed Odyssey? Well, you’ve come to the right place.

 Here I am with Simba, my perfectly trained attack cat.
 With our union as allies, the Lion War was officially over.
 I will remember him forever, as we went into battle together all over Macedonia.
 He met his end when he fell into the ocean and drowned by accident, but I will never forget the good times we had.

-During my journey, I met a man pretending to be the Minotaur of legend.
+During my journey through the Assassin’s Creed Odyssey locations, I met a man pretending to be the Minotaur of legend.
 Through different quests, I ended up with his fake Minotaur head, and felt quite stylish wearing it.

 I wore it for several hours, during all manner of important conversations with world leaders, and the greatest climax came when I battled against an enormous Bull under the light of a full moon